epiglottis-cartilage/multi3/readme.md

 ## TLS
 It is suspected of intentionally blocking some connections; therefore, a possible solution is to establish multiple connections each time and then select the one that responds fastest.

-To use this feature, you need to specify the `tls` field in the configuration file to be greater than 1.
+To use this feature, you need to specify the `boost` field in the configuration file to be greater than 1.

 And you need to install the root-certificates in the `cert` folder.